cyrilvincent/shazim/README.md

 Shazam images

-Based on ImageHash and Tensorflow with the MobileNet model
+Based on Tensorflow with the MobileNet model and ImageHash

 Rationale
 ---------

 Shazim retrieve similar images with AI Deep Learning and advanced hash image algorithms

-The AI hash use the MobileNet Tensorflow model
-Image hash algorithms analyse the image structure with linear algebra
+The AI hash images with MobileNet Tensorflow neural network then image structure are analysed with linear algebra

 Shazim compares images hash to compute the distance between to images